In this exercise, you learn how to add code to an ASP.NET Core Blazor Web app to create the HTTP client and perform GET

 Note: Take time to review the code in each of the files being edited throughout this exercise.
 The code is heavily commented and can help you understand the code base.

-Implement code for the HTTP client and GET
+Implement code for the HTTP client and HTTP operations

-The Fruit web app displays the API sample data on the home page.
-You need to add code to implement both the HTTP client and GET
+The Fruit web app displays the API sample data on the home page and has add, edit, and delete functionality.
+You need to add code to implement the HTTP client operations.

 Task 1: Implement the HTTP client